bystrano/bash-args/README.md

 # short="d" type="option" variable="directory" default="$(pwd)"
 #

-# source bash-args' init script
 . path/to/bash-args/init.sh

 # After sourcing the script, you can use the $directory and the $dry_run
-# variables to get the options passed (or not) in the command line.
+# variables to get the values of the options typed (or not) in the command line.
+# The other arguments are available as standard bash arguments $1, $2, etc.

 command="cd $directory && $1"

 if [[ $dry_run -eq 1 ]]; then